-2A-ii.
+2a-ii.
 Create story sharing activities, local and city-wide, that highlight Madison's past and current diversity.

 Cross-cultural roundtable discussions could explore the city's diverse architecture, places of significant events, and variety of people and cultures.
-Emphasis should be on underrepresented groups including Native Americans, Latinos, African Americans, Hmong, LGBTQ, and women.
+Emphasis should be on underrepresented groups including Native Americans, Latino/a, African Americans, Hmong, LGBTQ, and women.
 Events should be shared in different languages and at varied locations across the city.

-OBJECTIVE 2B: ENSURE GOOD STEWARDSHIP OF HISTORIC BUILDINGS AND PLACES.
+OBJECTIVE 2b: ENSURE GOOD STEWARDSHIP OF HISTORIC BUILDINGS AND PLACES.

-2B-i.
-Adopt a City policy regarding the use of historic preservation easements on landmark-eligible properties the City sells to ensure the properties are protected.
+2b-i.
+Adopt a city policy regarding the use of historic preservation easements on landmark-eligible properties the city sells to ensure the properties are protected.

 Evaluate what building features could be unique elements to restore or protect.
 Work with the Landmarks Commission to determine if the property should have an easement applied.
-Although the City sometimes does this now, the process could be clarified and formalized.
+Although the city sometimes does this now, the process could be clarified and formalized.

-2B-ii.
+2b-ii.
 Provide "do-it-yourself" training workshops about historic preservation techniques.